Jump-Start Reinforcement Learning: Introduction

 \section{Introduction}

-One of the most promising aspects of reinforcement learning (RL) is the ability of a policy to iteratively improve via trial and error.
+A promising aspect of reinforcement learning (RL) is the ability of a policy to iteratively improve via trial and error.
 Often, however, the most difficult part of this process is the very beginning, where a policy that is learning without any prior data needs to randomly encounter rewards to further improve.
 A common way to side-step this exploration issue is to aid the policy with prior knowledge.
-One source of prior knowledge for bootstrapping reinforcement learning might come in the form of a prior policy, which can provide some initial guidance in collecting data with non-zero rewards, but which is not by itself fully optimal.
+One source of prior knowledge might come in the form of a prior policy, which can provide some initial guidance in collecting data with non-zero rewards, but which is not by itself fully optimal.
 Such policies could be obtained from demonstration data (e.g., via behavioral cloning), from sub-optimal prior data (e.g., via offline RL), or even simply via manual engineering.
 In the case where this prior policy is itself parameterized as a function approximator, it could serve to simply initialize a policy gradient method.
 However, sample-efficient algorithms based on value functions are notoriously difficult to bootstrap in this way.
-As observed in prior work~\citep{peng2019advantage, awac, kostrikov2021offline, AWOpt}, value functions require both good and bad data to initialize successfully, and the mere availability of a reasonable starting policy does not by itself readily provide an initial value function of comparable performance.
-This leads to the main question we pose in this work: how can we bootstrap a value-based reinforcement learning algorithm with a prior policy that attains reasonable but sub-optimal performance?
+As observed in prior work~\citep{peng2019advantage, awac, kostrikov2021offline, AWOpt}, value functions require both good and bad data to initialize successfully, and the mere availability of a starting policy does not by itself readily provide an initial value function of comparable performance.
+This leads to the question we pose in this work: how can we bootstrap a value-based RL algorithm with a prior policy that attains reasonable but sub-optimal performance?